IGVF-DACC/igvfd/docs/updating_schemas.md

                 'train',
             ]

+7. To load test fixtures of the new metadata object add them to ``/tests/conftest.py`` into the ```pytest_plugins``` array, for example to add new object ```train.json```.

+            pytest_plugins = [
+                'igvfd.tests.fixtures.database',
+                'igvfd.tests.fixtures.testapp',
+                'igvfd.tests.fixtures.alias',
+                'igvfd.tests.fixtures.pyramid',
+                'igvfd.tests.fixtures.schemas.access_key',
+                'igvfd.tests.fixtures.schemas.award',
+                'igvfd.tests.fixtures.schemas.lab',
+                'igvfd.tests.fixtures.schemas.user',
+                ...
+                'igvfd.tests.fixtures.schemas.train',
+            ]

-7. Add in sample data to test the new schema in **tests** directory.
+8. Add in sample data to test the new schema in **tests** directory.
 Create a new JSON file in the **data/inserts** directory named after the new metadata object.
 This new object is an array of example objects that can successfully POST against the schema defined, for example:

             [